alexandrnikitin/blog/_drafts/hoisting-in-net-explained.md

 ### The sources

-The main entry point

-It goes through the operations of
-// importing, morphing, optimizations and code generation.
-This is called from the EE through the
-// code:CILJit::compileMethod function.

-[compiler-compCompile]
+I didn't have a clue about where to start, so that I started from the main JIT function, namely [`CILJit::compileMethod` function][github-compiler-compilemethod], went down the call stack to the interesting part in [the `Compiler::compCompile` method][github-compiler-compcompile].
+It's the main entry point and the place where all magic happens.
+It consists of [a lot of JIT phases][github-jitphases], from initialization and importing to optimizations and code generation.

-From numerous of optimizations, It has hoisting optimization too.
+From numerous of optimizations, there is hoisting optimization there.

 The entry point void Compiler::optHoistLoopCode()